 If you are having difficulties regarding your child's attendance please contact Mrs Cox on 01274 677549.
 Poor attendance could result in a referral to Bradford Council's Education Social Work Service, which may result in legal action.

-Children who have 100% attendance each week will be rewarded each week.
-Children who have 97% above will be rewarded every term with a special treat.
+Children who have 96%+ attendance or who complete the 25 Day Challenge (attending 24/25 days during the challenge) will be rewarded every term with a special treat.

 - Arriving late causes unnecessary disruption for your child/ren, the class and for staff

 - Arriving late can result in your child being unsettled instead of being ready to learn

 - Our School Attendance Team will visit homes of children who are persistently late to school to discuss punctuality

 - Persistent lateness will result in a referral to One Education's educational welfare support.

 If you have difficulties with getting your child to our school on time, please contact Mrs Debbie Cox for support.

 The third core life skill that prepares children for success is positive behaviour.

 Your co-operation with supporting us with attendance, punctuality and behaviour expectations is very much appreciated.
 If you would like to discuss any of these matters, please do not hesitate to contact the headteacher or deputy headteacher.